 Keeping Austin Weird: DIY Street Austin Street Art

 A rebrand is like a rebirth.
 Changes to the mindset of a company can help reposition the brand and communicate new messaging.
 It is a strategic element of the business life cycle.
-To remain competitive, check a clean, clear, precise and focused plan is required.
-This brand book repositions a well-known, local camera and video store as a forward-thinking, knowledgeable, customer-serviced orieneted, up-to-date business where customers of any skill level can go and get the best camera service in town.
+To remain competitive, a clean, clear, precise and focused plan is required.
+This brand book repositions a well-known, local camera and video store as a forward-thinking, knowledgeable, customer-serviced oriented, up-to-date business where customers of any skill level can go and get the best camera service in town.

 IncludeUs: Financial Literacy for Low-Income Single Mothers

 Success is a journey.
 Not a destination.
 It comes with hard work and perserverance.
 All it takes is will power and the desire to be the best you can be.
 Success doesn’t come to you.
 You go to it.
 My thesis entitled IncludeUs thesis was designed to provide an inspirational financial literacy program to low-income single mothers.
 This intiative was designed to help these incredibly strong women add value to themselves and their families by making smart financial decisions.

-My thesis, patient entitled IncludeUs is an initiative was designed to help low-income single mothers add value to themselves and their families by making smart financial decisions.
+My thesis, entitled IncludeUs, is an initiative was designed to help low-income single mothers add value to themselves and their families by making smart financial decisions.

-The idea for IncludeUs, buy viagra a financial literacy program for low-income single mothers, was born after I attended a low-iucome single mother’s mentoring summit in May of 2009.
+The idea for IncludeUs, a financial literacy program for low-income single mothers, was born after I attended a low-income single mother’s mentoring summit in May of 2009.
 The summit was on the needs of today’s low-income single mother.
 These needs included budgeting, saving for the future, building good credit and dealing with emergencies.

 The lasting message that I took from this seminar was that financial literacy for low-income single mothers is more important now than ever.
 While the summit had a great deal of potential, it lacked the necessary elements to inspire.
 IncludeUs sought to change that.